iExecBlockchainComputing/iexec-doc/workerpool.rst

 A scheduler is deployed using docker.
 For this, you need to have docker already installed on the machine.
 You can follow the instructions on the `the docker website <https://docs.docker.com/install/>`_ to install it.
 Since all the services used by iExec run in docker, we will use docker-compose to start the scheduler and its related service.
 You can follow the instructions  on the `the docker compose website <https://docs.docker.com/compose/>`_ to install it.

-You can find the docker-compose file used for deployed on this repo: TODO The docker compose file is working out-of-the-box, so nothing should be modified in that file.
+You can find the docker-compose file used for deployed `here <https://github.com/iExecBlockchainComputing/iexec-deploy/blob/master/scheduler/docker-compose.yml>`_.

+The docker compose file is working out-of-the-box, so nothing should be modified in that file.
 Only the .env along this docker compose file should be modified to use the correct parameters.
+You can find the .env file `here <https://github.com/iExecBlockchainComputing/iexec-deploy/blob/master/scheduler/.env>`_.

 In the docker compose file, you will find the following components: